WICG/local-font-access/README.md

 Several aspects of this design need validation:

-  - What precisely is being iterated over needs to be identified.
+* What precisely is being iterated over needs to be identified.
 Is it over files on disk, families, or other groupings that a system level enumeration API provides?
 There is not a 1:1 relationship between files and named instances.
-  - Grouping of related fonts and variants into a parent object is difficult.
+* Grouping of related fonts and variants into a parent object is difficult.
 Some families can be represented by one file or many, and the definition of a "family" is heuristic to start with.
 Is grouping needed?
 Design currently leaves this open to future additions.
-  - `FontFace` objects provide a lot of metadata synchronously, by default.
-Is this a problem?
+* `FontFace` objects provide a lot of metadata synchronously, by default.
+While this sketch provides additional metadata asynchronously, is using `FontFace` with the sync data subset a problem?
-  - This design tries to address concerns with `FontFaceSet` and friends at the cost of introducing a new API surface.
+* This design tries to address concerns with `FontFaceSet` and friends at the cost of introducing a new API surface.

+Other issues that feedback is needed on:

+* Font "name" propertes in OpenType are quite logically a map of (language tag → string) rather than just a string.
+The sketch just provides a single name (the "en" variant or first?) - should we introduce a map?
+Or have `query()` take a language tag?
+Or defer for now?

 ### Privacy and Security Considerations